Michael-ha02/Calculator/README.md

 # Calculator
 Beginner Project in OOP Class

-//Task: create a simple Calculator with Java Programming Language
+Task: create a simple Calculator with Java Programming Language